bendtherules/bendtherules.github.com/posts/function-name-binding.md

 	For ex, if the function is situated on RHS of assignment expression (`hello = function(){}`), the assignment expression will create a binding for `hello`, while the function itself won't do anything special.
 	In the opposite case, like IIFE - where a function is created and consumed immediately, it will not create any name binding.
 Ex - `(function(){})()` doesn't create any binding.

-2. Can I call the function using its name in the INSIDE scope?
+2. Can the function call itself in the INSIDE scope?

 redefined during call